-The sharp increase in the Real estate proportion in the 2024 Vietnam M&A market, reaching 36% of the total deal value (\\), is an early sign of resilience after a sluggish period during 2022-2023.
+The sharp increase in the Real estate proportion in the 2024 Vietnam M&A market, reaching 36% of the total deal value (), is an early sign of resilience after a sluggish period during 2022-2023.
+This also reflects a rebound in demand for residential property and the shortage due to few new developments over the last 2-3 years.